GitHubDragonFly/GitHubDragonFly.github.io/OBJ_MTL_PBR.md

 As for the textures, any of the following image formats should work with OBJ models when specified in the MTL file:
   - BMP, DDS, GIF, JPEG, PNG, TGA, WEBP
+  - Test model can be found [here](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io/tree/main/viewers/examples/cerberus) and each of the zip files can be loaded as such

 This document would represent a summary of PBR entries that can be found in the exported MTL file, with mentioning of some possibly utilized standard entries whose description can be seen online [here](https://paulbourke.net/dataformats/mtl/).